- Coyotes look like a cross between a fox and a small collie or German shepherd and weigh between 9 and 14 kilograms.

 - Coyotes visit schoolyards for the same reason they investigate backyards and laneways; they are searching for food, such

-as leftover lunches and food wrappers coming from a schoolyard's garbage container.
+as leftover lunches and food wrappers.

 - Children should place litter in schoolyard garbage cans that have secure lids, or put all their litter in garbage cans